 Some local cities have shown great leadership in reducing our region’s contribution to the climate problem.
 San Jose in particular has adopted an ambitious plan called Climate Smart San Jose that makes the city a trailblazer in cutting carbon emissions.
 While plans like these are essential to mitigate the impacts of climate change, many of the effects are already on our doorsteps and won’t leave any time soon.
 As we move into this tumultuous future, cities like San Jose need to go beyond mitigation, and immediately implement strategies to adapt to the climate impacts that are already here.
+These strategies must center equity, ensuring the communities most vulnerable to climate impacts are resourced and resilient in the face of climate change.

 Luckily, we know that nature-based solutions like urban greening provide effective and necessary climate adaptation strategies that cities can deploy now.

 San Jose is low-lying and vast.
 Increased precipitation and sea level rise will lead to more frequent large and moderate flooding events, leaving many communities vulnerable.
-Rising temperatures also threaten residents with scorching urban heat effects.
+Rising temperatures also threaten residents with scorching urban heat island effects.
 As temperatures increase, expanses of blacktop pavement and concrete retain heat and raise city temperatures beyond healthy levels.

 That’s why we are advocating that San Jose employ multi-benefit urban greening to make the city more resilient to climate hazards and protect its communities in an equitable way.